 Dear Collaborators,

-Solar activity has been at an intermediate level since the last
+Solar activity has continued at an intermediate level since the last

 See http://www.SolarMonitor.org for images and